‘The Talk’ Host Amanda Kloots Dances Up A Storm With Longtime Pal Purdie Baumann

 “Wow.
 You are really lucky to have all of the support you do just wow,” commented a third Instagram user.

 “It’s wonderful how you have such good friends.
-Love the dancing!” claimed a fourth follower.
+Love the dancing!” added a fourth follower.